What is Sleep Deprivation

 Sleep disorders, physical, and hormonal changes do not discriminate.
 Sleep apnea is more common in men, but insomnia is more common in women.
 Puberty and menopause are extremely disruptive hormonal changes that affect both sexes at very different ages.

-That being said, as we get older we naturally go through changes in the way we acquire requisite sleep - changes that generally leave people feeling like they are not getting enough sleep.
+That being said, as we get older we naturally go through changes in the way we acquire requisite sleep.
+These changes generally leave people feeling like they are not getting enough sleep.

 How Much Sleep Do We Need?